-If you have never carried out cartridge alignment, there are numerous Youtube videos which some may find easier than reading.
+For cartridge alignment, there are numerous Youtube videos which some may find easier than reading.

-PLATTER SPINDLE Page No DIAMETER USE RULER OR MARK ON ALIGNMENT CARD
+PLATTER SPINDLE 7MM DIAMETER USE RULER OR MARK ON ALIGNMENT CARD Set overhang

-Set overhang

 First set cartridge overhang to 17mm unless you have a 12 inch arm in which case the overhang is 13.2mm.